 The issue we highlighted in this article is very common among all mobile internet providers that offer 3G or 4G coverage and can be dealt with to improve the experience of users.
 In this scenario, the “anomaly” is seen as a waste of internet traffic.
 Machine learning models can make a decision on the effectiveness of the resource distribution based on input data.
 The described usage of Gradient Boosting Classifier tuned with Grid Search can help companies to evaluate the efficiency of traffic distribution and advise them which parameters need to be changed in order to provide the best user experience.

 Ineffective traffic utilization is not the only problem that Data Science can solve in the telecom industry.
-Solutions like fraud detection, predictive analytics, customer segmentation, churn prevention, and lifetime value prediction are also possible with the right team of developers.
+Solutions like fraud detection, predictive analytics, customer segmentation, churn prevention, lifetime value prediction, and object detection with ML are also possible with the right team of developers.

 We at Intelliarts AI love to help companies to solve the challenges with data strategy design and implementation, so if you have any questions related to ML pipelines in particular or other areas of Data Science — feel free to reach out.